tyallen22/PyHand_Earth/README.md

 Upon starting gesture navigation, an orange bounding rectangle is visible in the live Webcam video window.
 By placing your <b><i>right</i></b> hand in the window and forming one of the eight gestures, you will be able to navigate Google Earth Pro.
 One of the interesting features of this functionality is that Google Earth Pro's API was deprecated years ago, and so all navigation control is performed by optimized, threaded Python code.

-<i>Tip</i>:  As mentioned previously, due to the physical limitations of an ordinary Webcam, the prediction model works best when you have behind you a blank, light-colored wall.
+<b><i>Tip</i></b>:  As mentioned previously, due to the physical limitations of an ordinary Webcam, the prediction model works best when you have behind you a blank, light-colored wall.

 To the left of the orange bounding rectangle, the neural network's prediction values for each of the motions (gestures) is displayed in text to the user (for academic evaluation purposes).

-<i>Tip</i>:  In the event the prediction gets stuck on the wrong motion (gesture), simply shake your hand for a moment to allow the prediction to reset until the desired motion is achieved.
+<b><i>Tip</i></b>:  In the event the prediction gets stuck on the wrong motion (gesture), simply shake your hand for a moment to allow the prediction to reset until the desired motion is achieved.

-<i>Tip</i>:  If you remove your hand entirely so that the only thing in the orange bounding rectangle is a blank wall, all navigation and motion should stop.
+<b><i>Tip</i></b>:  If you remove your hand entirely so that the only thing in the orange bounding rectangle is a blank wall, all navigation and motion should stop.

-### Starting VIdeo
+### Screenshots

 <img  src="https://i.ibb.co/X8KY0Ry/TopImg.png"  title="# PyHand-Earth"  alt="# PyHand-Earth"></a>